mathspp/mathspp/pages/02.blog/personal-highlights-of-pycon-us-2025/item.md

 And, instead of teaching her, they just thought it was funny that she spent her nights like that!

 Teaching others empowers them.
-Whenever you have the chance, teach.
+Whenever you have the chance, teach!

-I also related a lot to Lynn Root's keynote.
+On a slightly less depressive note, I also related a lot to Lynn Root's keynote.
 Among other things, Lynn talked about the importance of play, and shared an anecdote of [a crow that was filmed going down a snowy roof with a plastic lid over and over again](https://www.youtube.com/watch?v=L9mrTdYhOHg) just for the heck of it.

 I was also particularly fond of a marvelous quote she shared: